-1.Transform a real world scenario into a data mining problem by identifying the input, the output, and different types of data needed to generate the output.

-2.Formulate the problem (input -> output) as one of the typical data analysis tasks, including but not limited to pattern extraction, visualization, classification, clustering, ranking, prediction, and anomaly detection.

-3.Design experiments to judge/measure the success of the data analysis task.

-4. Identify the state-of-the-art algorithms and tools for particular type of data and the data analysis task.

-5.Collect data needed for the analysis task from various sources.

-6.Write programs to manipulate raw data into correct formats needed for the analysis.

-7.Use statistical and visualization tools to describe the properties of the collected data.

-8.Deal with data at scale (by writing programs and using correct tools).

-9.Setup, configure, customize, and execute the state-of-the-art big-data analytics tools and conduct the experiments.
-Implement algorithms if nothing exists off-the-shelf.

-10. Validate, summarize, and present the analysis results.

-11.Draw correct conclusions from the analysis results.

-12.Disseminate results of big-data analytics to the broader community in the format of social media posts, websites, etc.
+- 1. Transform a real world scenario into a data mining problem by identifying the input, the output, and different types of data needed to generate the - 2.
+Formulate the problem (input -> output) as one of the typical data analysis tasks, including but not limited to pattern extraction, visualization, classification, clustering, ranking, prediction, and anomaly - 3.
+Design experiments to judge/measure the success of the data analysis - 4.
+Identify the state-of-the-art algorithms and tools for particular type of data and the data analysis - 5.
+Collect data needed for the analysis task from various - 6.
+Write programs to manipulate raw data into correct formats needed for the - 7.
+Use statistical and visualization tools to describe the properties of the collected data. - 8.
+Deal with data at scale (by writing programs and using correct tools). - 9.
+Setup, configure, customize, and execute the state-of-the-art big-data analytics tools and conduct the Implement algorithms if nothing exists off- the-shelf. - 10.
+Validate, summarize, and present the analysis - 11.
+Draw correct conclusions from the analysis - 12.
+Disseminate results of big-data analytics to the broader community in the format of social media posts, websites,

+Required Prior Knowledge

+The prerequisites of this course are: SI501, SI618 (data manipulation and data exploration, or equivalent), SI544 (statistics and data analysis, or equivalent), SI671 (data mining) Furthermore, students should have taken at least two of the following (or equivalent): SI561 (natural language processing), SI608 (networks), SI649 (information visualization), SI650 (information retrieval)

 Prior to enrolling in this course, students should manage the basic concepts, theory, and techniques about data structures, data mining algorithms, probability distributions, statistical tests, data visualization, statistical data analysis, and data-intensive computation.
-Depending on the particular projects, students should also be familiar with concepts, theory, and techniques about particular data types and application domains, such as natural language processing, information retrieval, network science, social media, financial markets, and/or information visualization.
+Depending on the particular projects, students should also be familiar with concepts, theory, and techniques about particular data types and application domains, such as network science, computational social science, natural language processing, information retrieval, social media, financial markets, and/or information visualization.
 All these knowledge and foundations can be obtained through combinations of the required and recommended courses.

 Prior to taking this course, students are expected to have competency in programming, data manipulation, statistical data analysis, data mining algorithms, working with unix environments, and configuring and using state-of-the-art data mining and statistical analysis tools.
 Students should also be familiar with common practices of managing individual and team projects, such as version control (e.g., git), project documentation (e.g., wiki), and progress tracking (e.g., Trello).